LiminalFish/homelab/README.md

 The SuperMicro server is my chance to experiment with enterprise hardware; it is a bit dated but it is what I could get my hands on.
 I have not yet had time to configure it but the plan is NixOS installed on a SATA DOM, they system has 12 hotswap SAS drivebays that will host a ZFS filesystem running a software RAID.
 The system has a RAID controller but it is 1. not great, 2. for ZFS you want to pass the drives through directly.
 The server will host an Immich server, Jellyfin server, and Copyparty.
 I will also run a Minecraft server for my friends to play on.

-I need currently need to purchase a SATA DOM for the OS and new drives for the system.
+I currently need to purchase a SATA DOM for the OS and new drives for the system.
 The drives I currently have are failing.

 # The Pi